Authored by the expert who managed and guided the team behind the Mozambique Property Pack

 How much have property prices increased in Mozambique over the past 12 months?

-Property prices in Mozambique increased by an estimated 3% to 6% in nominal terms over the past 12 months, with Maputo seeing slightly stronger growth around 4% to 8%.
+Property prices in Mozambique increased by about 5% to 8% in nominal terms over the past 12 months, but the real increase after inflation is closer to 0% to 3% for many buyers.

 Which neighborhoods have the fastest rising property prices in Mozambique as of 2026?